Echinococcus granulosus: Prevention

 In order to prevent transmission to dogs from intermediate hosts, dogs can be given anthelminthic vaccinations.
 In the case of intermediate hosts, especially sheep, these anthelminthic vaccinations do cause an antigenic response—meaning the body produces specific antibody—however it does not prevent infection in the host.

 Clean slaughter and high surveillance of potential intermediate host during slaughter is key in preventing the spread this cestode to its definitive host.
 It is vital to keep dogs and potential intermediate host as separated as possible to avoid perpetuating infection.

-According to mathematical modeling, vaccination of intermediate hosts, coupled with dosing definitive hosts with anthelminths is the most effect method for intervening with infection rates.
+According to mathematical modeling, vaccination of intermediate hosts, coupled with dosing definitive hosts with anthelmintics is the most effect method for intervening with infection rates.

 Proper disposal of carcasses and offal after home slaughter is difficult in poor and remote communities and therefore dogs readily have access to offal from livestock, thus completing the parasite cycle of Echinococcus granulosus and putting communities at risk of cystic echinococcosis.
 Boiling livers and lungs which contain hydatid cysts for 30 minutes has been proposed as a simple, efficient and energy- and time-saving way to kill the infectious larvae.